Ronald Blythe: Later life and death

 Blythe never married.
 He continued to live and work at Bottengoms Farm in Wormingford until his death, following the opinion expressed in The View in Winter that the elderly should remain in their own homes whenever possible.
 He never learned to drive and did not use a computer.

 He turned 100 on 6 November 2022 and died at his home just over two months later, on 14 January 2023.
 His grave lies in St Andrew’s Churchyard in Wormingford, Essex.

 Blythe bequeathed his farmhouse, Bottengoms, to the Essex Wildlife Trust, which intends to use it as a conservation site, as well as a centre for education and art.
+His personal archive, including notebooks, index cards and research notes for Akenfield, was acquired by the British Library.

 Other positions

 Blythe was a lay reader in the Church of England and a lay canon at St Edmundsbury Cathedral in Bury St Edmunds.
 He was a fellow of the Royal Society of Literature from 1970 and was president of the John Clare Society from its foundation.
 His book, At Helpston, is a series of essays on the poet John Clare.